mkc233/IDD-Fa18-Lab1/README.md

 ## Part D. Manually fade an LED

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**
+Yes i was able to get the LED to glow the whole turning range.
+Even at the minimum current, there was enough to light up the LED.

 ## Part E. Fade an LED using Arduino

 **a.
 What do you have to modify to make the code control the circuit you've built on your breadboard?**
+The pinmode in the setup has be changed to number 11 in order to control the circuit using pin 11.
+It has to be changed in the void loop() as well to pin 11 when analgWrite() is used.

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**